 By Ashrafuddin Pirzada

-ISLAMABAD: Federal minister for religious affairs and interfaith harmony Dr Noorul Haq Qadri on Sunday urged Pakistani citizens to follow health Standard Operating Procedures(SOPs) to stop spread of the dealy coronavirus and save lives of near and dears ones.
+ISLAMABAD: Federal minister for religious affairs and interfaith harmony Dr. Noorul Haq Qadri on Sunday urged Pakistani citizens to follow health Standard Operating Procedures(SOPs) to stop the spread of the deadly coronavirus and save the lives of near and dears ones.

-Dr Noorul Haq Qadri was speaking to FATAVOICE said everyone should cooperate with the cops to effictively implement lock down during the coronavirus pandemic.
+Dr. Noorul Haq Qadri was speaking to FATAVOICE and said everyone should cooperate with the cops to effectively implement lockdown during the coronavirus pandemic.

-He said it was not the time to score political points but all political parties leaders should focus on one point agenda to save life of Pakistani citizens.
+He said it was not the time to score political points but all political party leaders should focus on one point agenda to save the life of Pakistani citizens.

 “We unanimously agreed on those 20 points.
 Out of these, the first 17 relate to the health safety standards approved by the World Health Organization (WHO) and the National Institute of Health (NIH),” he continued.

 Qadri said that the 18th point in the list categorically stated that the permission was conditional and mosques should formulate committees for the implementation of the SOPs with the help of local administration.

 The minister said the federal and provincial administrations had informed the government that it would be difficult to implement a complete ban on Tarawih congregations in mosques since the authorities were lifting lockdown restrictions for many businesses which led to the conditional permission.